kmehltretter82/frama-c-linux/KERNEL.md

 does not model concurrency or architecture side effects outside the selected path.

+Revision `6e333cae29` turns retained GCC `counted_by` metadata into a direct bounds check.
+For each Eva-reached read or write through an annotated flexible array or GCC 16 counted pointer, it reports only when all represented states are invalid: an always-negative index, an always-empty signed extent, a minimum index no smaller than the largest possible extent, or a direct `entries[counter]` relation.
+Unknown and mixed states remain silent, and address formation is excluded.
+Six focused violations are detected while the safe and inconclusive suites produce none.

+The first full ARM64 KVM application includes the complete pinned `virt/kvm/irqchip.c` with its exact Kbuild command.
+A suspected signedness path was tested by sending `UINT_MAX` through the signed `gsi` parameter of `kvm_irq_map_gsi()`.
+The typed source guard compares it with the `u32` `nr_rt_entries`, so the usual arithmetic conversions restore `UINT_MAX` and the guarded `map[gsi]` access is unreachable.
+The run analyzes 3/29 functions, reaches 11/37 selected statements, and emits zero Eva alarms and zero `counted_by` findings.
+An explicit harness-only `map[-1]` control emits exactly one finding with zero Eva alarms.
+This rejects the tested candidate and validates checker sensitivity; it is not a newly discovered Linux bug or a proof of the rest of IRQ routing.

 The first fresh ARM64 KVM audit against Linux `388b607d107c` produced five high-confidence current candidates, each surviving three independent adversarial review passes.
 One root cause occurs in both `guest.c` and